ZachJW34/cypress-ct-audit/ANGULAR.md

 ![](./error-3.png)

-A typing error doesn't show up - I think this is fine, since the code is valid (TypeScript is running with `transpileOnly`, presumably).
+A typing error doesn't show up - I think this is fine, as far as DX goes - since the code does function (TypeScript is running with `transpileOnly`, presumably).
 The error IS logged to the console.

 ```ts
 import { GreeterComponent } from './greeter.component'